 Rosa Burn Ducks

-Near Brodick Castle lies an incredible opportunity to spend some time with the local ducks, geese, red squirrels, and swans of Arran.
+Near Brodick Castle is an incredible opportunity to spend time with the local ducks, geese, red squirrels, and swans of Arran.
 This attraction is easy to miss, so keep an eye out while you’re in the area for an unforgettable experience.

 The ducks populate the ponds and woodlands year-round, with other seasonal visitors like swans and geese appearing at specific parts of the year.